MaaS: a Solution for Tomorrow’s Mobility

 MaaS was born in Finland where it already plays a key role in national transport policy.
 The concept is widely recognized around the world as a breakthrough innovation, one that will change the way everyone travels through digitization and the combination of the best mobility solutions.

 MaaS is more than just a transport information platform.
 It’s a smart way to reach a destination.
+But also a powerful tool based on an user-centred approach’s way of getting around.
+Its goal: providing users with the mobility solution that best suits their needs.

 MaaS: What impacts on cities and end users?